 • Any non-refundable deposits that we may have already paid to third party suppliers.

 Our Change and Cancellation Fees

-- Changes to any fully paid booking will incur a fee of AUD $50 per passenger per booking in addition to supplier fees.
+• Changes to any fully paid bookings will incur a fee of AUD $50 per passenger, per itinerary element in addition to any third party fees.

-- Cancellation of any fully paid booking will incur a fee of AUD $100 per passenger per booking in addition to supplier fees.
+• Cancellation of any fully paid bookings will incur a fee of AUD $100 per passenger, per itinerary element in addition to any third party fees.

 Credit card surcharges of 1.21% for Visa, 1.21% for MasterCard and 1.98% for American Express will apply when paying by credit card.

 Payments by International Wire Transfer

 Please note that payments by international wire transfer require up to 5 business days to process.
 If you are paying by this method, you will need to make the payment at least 5 business days prior to the actual due date.